MicrosoftDocs/quantum-docs/articles/includes/tutorial-entanglement-local-include.md

 In the code, the `count` and `initial` variables are set to `1000` and `One` respectively.
 This initializes the first qubit to `One` and measures each qubit 1000 times.

-Copy and paste the code sample into the [Quantum Copilot](https://quantum.microsoft.com/en-us/experience/coding), set the number of shots to "1", and click **Run**.
+Copy and paste the code sample into the [Copilot for Azure Quantum](https://quantum.microsoft.com/en-us/experience/coding), set the number of shots to "1", and click **Run**.
 The results are displayed in the histogram and in the **Results** fields.

 ```output
 Q1 - Zeros: 0